jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Correct.

-Q: What if you don't [unintelligible]?
+Q: What if you don't get them at all?
+Are you bad?

 A: Yes.
-There are neurological toxins in [unintelligible] that can only be bound with starches.
+There are neurological toxins in me that can only be bound with starches.
 That's the only place we can get lots of starches without eating cooked food.
 Twice a week every three days apart.
 At least three days apart.
 Twice or once a week, depends on the person.
 Depends on the person.
 If you find yourself going through emotional stuff, let's say you're pissed off at your husband or boyfriend, or the guy's are pissed off at their girlfriends or wives, and there's no reason for it, they haven't done anything, just the irritable.
 Those are hormones, toxic by-products of hormonal activity during times of stress in the past.
 You're just using activity, emotional tension to release it like exercise.
 You have that formula, you won't have all that stress.
 You'll have the starches there to bind with it so you won't be as irritable and nasty.
 You'll be liked more.

 Q: When guys get pissed off, does that apply more to males or to the females?

 A: I just said either way.

-Q: Either way.

-A: Either way.
+Either way.

 Q: [unintelligible] Actually, I like that one better because the one that you gave me [unintelligible].